 Jesus answered two more times from the Scriptures foiling the devil’s attempts.
 Finally v.
 11 says, “then the devil left Him.”
 The devil cannot outlast us.
 Eventually he will run out of gas and have to give up.

 So the Holy Spirit will lead us into opportunities to prove God, strengthen our faith, and punish the devil.

 What challenge are you facing today?
 You are ready for it or you wouldn’t be there!
-So seek the Lord for his direction and stay with it until you experience a breakthrough.
+So seek the Lord for His direction and stay with it until you experience a breakthrough.

 In a series of meetings I experienced a person who was being rude to me.
 Each time I tried to make a contribution I experienced a subtle put-down from her.
-I was feeling really frustrated and angry, and then I heard the Lord speak to me from something I had read from Romans 12 that morning.
+I was feeling really frustrated and angry, and then I heard the Lord speak to me from something I had read in Romans 12 that morning.
 I heard the words “Do not be over come by evil but overcome evil with good.
 Get up and get her a cup of coffee.”
 No way.
-But I pushed myself down the hall the to coffee room, poured the coffee, and when I turned 180º to go back the power of God hit me and I felt his overwhelming love for this woman.
+But I pushed myself down the hall the to coffee room, poured the coffee, and when I turned 180º to go back the power of God hit me and I felt His overwhelming love for this woman.
 And as the devil left the room and the Holy Spirit filled it, the spiritual climate changed from negativity to joy and freedom.